kemitchell/writing.kemitchell.com/_posts/2016-08-20-Emancipation-by-Reference.md

 ---

 I'm giving all my work on this away, free of charge and intellectual property restriction.
 Partly because I think it's too important to get it right to impose all the additional challenges and constraints of a business venture.
 Partly because it takes the form of software, and the best software is built in this open way.
-Partly because, as a practitioner, I wouldn't trust the project long enough to understand if I had to wonder at the values and motivations of those involved.
+Partly because, as a practitioner, I wouldn't trust the project long enough to develop understanding if I had to wonder at the values and motivations of those involved.

 I call the project [Common Form], and it's already yours.